Welcome to the New Music Miami ISCM Festival!

 9 Concerts, 9 Forums, All Free!

-The annual New Music Miami ISCM Festival has developed numerous partnerships with presenting institutions throughout the world.
+The annual New Music Miami ISCM Festival (NMMF) has developed numerous partnerships with presenting institutions throughout the world.
 The festival has enabled composers and performers to participate and present their work and has included music from countries such as Argentina, Costa Rica, Cuba, the Dominican Republic, Puerto Rico, Brazil, Chile, Colombia, Peru, Venezuela, El Salvador, Mexico, Spain, Denmark, England, Estonia, France, Germany, Holland, Italy, Poland, Canada, and throughout the US.

 Last year, our festival explored the relationships between the cello, 3-D printed instruments, architecture, new technologies, and sound with cellist Jason Calloway, composer Jacob Sudol, and instruments by the MONAD Studio (Eric Goldemberg and Veronica Zalcberg).
 We welcomed artists including Aurora Borealis Duo, Fidelio Trio, bassoonist Martin Kuuskmann along with the Amernet String Quartet and NODUS Ensemble.
 We also celebrated works by our FIU alumni, music from Spain and South Florida and music by Earle Brown and Morton Feldman.

 This year’s festival will include award winning composer Rand Steiger, virtuoso pianists Sarah Cahill and Keith Kirchoff, the Ensemble ISCM-Taiwan, percussionist Greg Stuart, the Amernet String Quartet, and the NODUS Ensemble and will include music from Miami and Havana, works by our FIU alumni composers, and a work commemorating the Holocaust.